kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/thanos-migration-guide.md

 To help diagnose problems with Aggregator, check the Aggregator container logs for query failures or SQL table failures.
 If you have additional questions, contact Kubecost support at [support@kubecost.com](mailto:support@kubecost.com).

-Additionally, reference the below additional information.
+See additional troubleshooting procedures below.

 ### ETL Utils OutOfMemory error